gt-ak8/native-datadog-crash/README.md

 This repository is a minimal example to reproduce a crash at startup when using Spring Boot native with Datadog.

+## My environment
+- I work on a Macbook Pro, with Apple M3 Pro chip.

 ## How to reproduce

 1. Clone this repository